LiveHelperChat/doc/docs/development/reducing-request-number.md

 sidebar_label: Reducing number of request
 ---

-First of all user [NodeJS integration](https://github.com/LiveHelperChat/NodeJS-Helper) to reduce server load if possible.
+First of all use [NodeJS integration](https://github.com/LiveHelperChat/NodeJS-Helper) to reduce server load if possible.

 Here is all related parts which control frequency of http requests lhc sends to servers and related url's.